sydney14keller/c-/README.md

-# c-These are some of the projects I have worked independently.
+# c++-These are some of the projects I have worked independently.